Dual Lower Bounds for Approximate Degree and Markov-Bernstein Inequalities: Conclusion

-\textbf{Acknowledgements.} We are grateful to Ryan O'Donnell and Li-Yang Tan for posing the problem of proving Markov-type inequalities via the construction of a dual witness, and to Karthekeyan Chandrasekaran, Jon Ullman, and Andrew Wan for valuable feedback on an early version of this manuscript.
+\paragraph{Acknowledgements.} We are grateful to Ryan O'Donnell and Li-Yang Tan for posing the problem of proving Markov-type inequalities via the construction of a dual witness, and to Karthekeyan Chandrasekaran, Troy Lee, Robert \v{S}palek, Jon Ullman, Andrew Wan, and the anonymous ICALP reviewers for valuable feedback on early versions of this manuscript.